Foundations in Manual Therapy: Voice and Swallowing Disorders

 Complaints

 If you have concerns or complaints, please email us using the “Contact” link in the top menu bar.
 Please provide the best way to contact you, and we will reply within one week.
-Our goal is to provide quality continuing education to all, and we will address your concerns and implement a solution to achieve this.
-Once a complaint is received and rectified to your satisfaction, we will ensure that gaps noted in our programs are addressed, with modifications made to prevent the issue from recurring.
+Our goal is to provide high-quality continuing education for everyone, and we will address your concerns and implement a solution to achieve this.
+Once a complaint is received and resolved to your satisfaction, we will ensure that any gaps noted in our programs are addressed and that modifications are made to prevent the issue from recurring.

 Target Audience